 England's land of hope and glory may be small in size but centuries of well-preserved history and deep-rooted tradition make it appeal on a grand scale.
 It doesn't take long to see why this island nation has inspired some of the world's greatest artists, poets, musicians and eccentrics alike.
-From town to country, explore some of the landmarks and landscapes that make Britain so great.
+From town to country, explore some of the landmarks and landscapes that make Britain so great for a vacation.

 London is a capital of contrasts.
 Whether you favour the traditional elegance of Claridge’s or the quirky eccentricity of a Soho boutique hotel, you will not be far from the recognisable sights and historic facades that each tell a story.
 Led by a Royal Historian, explore one of aristocracy's most exclusive enclaves – Mayfair.
 Visit Savile Row - where skilled clothworkers uphold London's style hegemony - to experience their bespoke, quality workmanship for yourself.
 If you're in the mood for a shopping spree, head to Harrods with a personal shopper, who will present you with a luxurious wardrobe selection that fits perfectly with your personal taste.

 A visit to England wouldn't be complete without taking afternoon tea.
 Head to central London's Mayfair where at Claridge's Hotel the rich traditions of this quintessentially British custom are upheld.
 If you have an affection for confection then join one of Britain's finest chocolatiers - endorsed by a Royal Warrant – to create (and sample) some of their artisan truffles.
 Bottle the home-grown scents of Britain's botanicals at one of the great perfume houses.
 Or if that's not heady enough for you, immerse in London's legendary night scene with a leading mixologist, who has exclusive access to the city's hottest bars to add pizzazz to your vacation.

 Take things to new heights with a view of London's iconic skyline from a private capsule on the London Eye.
 On a clear day, you can see as far as Windsor Castle, some 25 miles away.
 We know the perfect spot for a privileged view of the Changing of the Guard ceremony.
 The immaculately turned-out Guards and their precision drills epitomise the pomp and pageantry for which Britain is best-known.
 Treat your little ones (or just the little kid inside you) to an exciting sleepover at the Natural History Museum.
 Imaginations can run wild surrounded by the fascinating creatures of the animal kingdom under the cover of night.